 ACTIVE is the largest randomized controlled trial of cognitive training with older adults that has been conducted to date.
 ACTIVE is an NIA/NINR-funded multisite study coordinated by the New England Research Institute with research sites at the University of Alabama, Birmingham, Pennsylvania State University, Indiana University School of Medicine, Hebrew Rehabilitation Center for the Aged, Wayne State University, and The Johns Hopkins University.
 The goal of ACTIVE is to maintain functional independence in community-residing elders by improving basic mental abilities through different cognitive interventions, including memory, inductive reasoning, and speed of processing.
 The ACTIVE study was initiated in 1996 and the clinical trial phase ended with the second annual post-test in 2002.
 Phase II of ACTIVE started in July, 2003 as a followup study focused on measuring the long-term impact of training effects on cognitive function and cognitively demanding everyday activities.
 Subsequently a third annual post-test was completed in 2003 and a fifth annual post-test in 2005.
-Phase III of ACTIVE started in July 2008 and 10-year follow-up testing will be completed by the end of 2010.
+Phase III of ACTIVE started in July 2008 and 10-year follow-up testing was completed at the end of 2010.
 One of the objectives of the long-term follow-up is to determine whether there are any delayed effects of the training on health service utilization including long term care, health-related quality of life, and morbidity and mortality.

-Baltimore Experience Corps® study
+Baltimore Experience Corps® Study

 The Baltimore Experience Corps® study is a randomized trial of the Experience Corps program, a community-based model of senior service designed to improve the educational outcomes of children in elementary schools in Baltimore, as well as the health and functional status of older adults.
 The trial evaluates whether senior volunteer roles within Experience Corps beneficially impact children’s academic achievement and classroom behavior in public elementary schools and the health of volunteers.
 Volunteers randomized to the program complete 30 hours of training in literacy support, including phonetics, library support and violence prevention, as well as background on school administration and culture.
 They are placed in classrooms in grades K–3, as well as in school libraries and other supportive roles within the school, such as attendance monitors.
 The study began in 2006 as a program project grant funded through NIA.
 The Baltimore Experience Corps is a collaboration of the Johns Hopkins University, Baltimore City schools, Civic Ventures (a nonprofit corporation in San Francisco, Calif.), the Greater Homewood Community Corporation, Intergenerational Community Services (nonprofit), and AARP.